-The School of Business and Public Administration offers a Masters Degree in Public Administration.
-The Master of Public Administration (MPA) degree is an interdisciplinary program which requires cooperative efforts on the part of graduate faculty in the School of Business and Public Administration, the College of Liberal Arts and Social Sciences, the School of Education, and the Research units.
+The School of Business and Public Administration offers a Master of Public Administration degree program.
+The Master of Public Administration (MPA) degree is an interdisciplinary program which requires cooperative efforts on the part of graduate faculty in the School of Business and Public Administration and partner units across the University of Guam campus.

 In order to apply for admission to the Master of Public Administration (MPA) Program, applicants must forward the following materials to the Registrar:

 A prospective candidate for the MPA program may hold a bachelor's degree in any field.
 It is not necessary that the bachelor's degree be in public administration.
 To be admitted to the MPA program, a candidate must meet the following additional requirements: